Uddin-Qamar/coins-detection-counting/README.md

   - Tune parameters (radius, sensitivity, threshold)

 ⚠️ Challenges
- -Overlapping coins
+   -  Overlapping coins
- -Lighting and shadows
+   -  Lighting and shadows
- -Texture causing false detections
+   -  Texture causing false detections

 🚧 Limitations
- -Some images (e.g., small size or complex scenes) were not detected accurately -Missed partial coins and detected false inner circles in some cases
+   -  Some images (e.g., small size or complex scenes) were not detected accurately
+   -  Missed partial coins and detected false inner circles in some cases

 ✅ Conclusion
 The method works well for most images but is sensitive to lighting and texture variations.

-🚀 Future Work

-Morphological operations

-Edge detection (Canny)

-Deep learning-based approaches

 🧰 Tools

-MATLAB (Image Processing Toolbox)
+  - MATLAB (Image Processing Toolbox)

-👨‍💻 Author

-Qamar Uddin